iremanter/Sales-Analysis-with-Tableau/README.md

 # SALES ANALYSIS

-Before performing the country, product and trend analysis the data should be understood well and data cleaning processes have been performed.
-Online Sales dataset, which is obtained from Kaggle with a title “Online Sales Dataset”, includes seventeen attributes, which are as follows:
+“Online Sales Dataset”, includes seventeen attributes, which are as follows:

 ● InvoiceNo: A unique identifier for each transaction.
 ● StockCode: A unique code assigned to each product.